josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 However, it seems clear that the IAD role is overly complex and taxing for a single human at this point, necessitating measures such as providing an administrator for the IAOC to better run that body and their meetings.
-IETFAdminOrg will require more paid employment support dedicated to IETF work.
+IAO will require more paid employment support dedicated to IETF work.

 ## Lack of Transparency {#lack-transparency}